There are 5 main steps to completing the OPT application and reporting process.

 3. Submit Your OPT Application to USCIS (Online or Through Mail)

-It is your responsibility to mail your OPT application to USCIS.
+It is your responsibility to submit your OPT application to USCIS.
+Do NOT submit your OPT application until you have your new I-20 with OPT recommendation.

 USCIS must receive your OPT application no later than 30 days after the "date issued" on your OPT I-20.
-USCIS will deny an application it it is received after this date.
+USCIS will deny an application if it is received more than 30 days after the OPT I-20 issue date.
+Contact ISSS for assistance if you will need a new I-20 with OPT recommendation prior to submitting your application to USCIS.

 You can choose whether to submit your documents online (Option 1) or by mail (Option 2).